GilmoreEng/GOOD-form/Progress-notes.md

 |Ease-of-Use for HPC| IDEAS: Sets/Projects File locations, Dashboard Account usage.
 |GPU contract question for CC| Work with Nick and draft an email.
 |OOD script initializer| Research coding stratagies.
 This WEEK.-- Also VMD OVITO need looking into.
 |Jupyter Acounting of buiness model | Date select accceptable.
 Mutli users association with different accounts breaks retrival.
 DONE.
 Still, need to move pass this into graphing something.
 DONE.
 Need to add error handling.
+Shared file for each month that is parsed in dataframe.
 How can this be converted into a OOD app?
 |AWS VDI for vis | NEED to meet with Mike to set up subnet VPC ----
 | Gabe class| Need to continue through classwork asignments
 |Penguin meeting POD| Meeting show case Thursday.
 I'm out of town.